 Complete a Driver License Application

 You will need to complete a driver license application (DL 44) at the DMV office.
-Here is a sample so that you know what to expect.

 Take the tests.
 Upon passing a written and vision test, applicants will take a behind-the-wheel test.
 If they pass all tests, they will get a driver license.